Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Introduction

 \section{Introduction}

-The gas giant Jupiter is the dominant gravitational perturbing body affecting the dynamical transfer of Solar System comets from the outer Solar System's trans-Neptunian disk beyond the orbit of Neptune into the inner reaches of the Solar System \citep[][]{ Dones2015}.
-The vast majority of comets in transfer from the outer Solar system regions such as the Oort Cloud in the case of long period comets \citep[][]{Vokrouhlicky2019} or the trans-Neptunian region in the case of short period comets \citep[][]{Nesvorny2017}.
-Once the comets originating from the trans-Neptunian region randomly walk their way through the outer Solar System and become strongly influenced by close-encounters with Jupiter, a significant portion are transformed in their orbital configuration into later joining the Jupiter Family comet family or the Centaur group of small bodies.
-The Centaur class is defined as having semi-major axes, $a$, and perihelion, $q$, between 5.2 au, the semi-major axis, $a_J$ of Jupiter, and 30.0 au, the semi-major axis of Neptune, $a_N$, \citep[][]{Jewitt2009}.
-An additional quantity used to define the Centaurs is the Tisserand parameter with respect to Jupiter, $T_J$, defined as~ ~where $e$ is the eccentricity of the body and $i$ is the inclination as a rough indication of how much an object is influenced by the gravitational perturbations of Jupiter \citep[][]{Murray1999}.
-Bodies that have $T_j>$3.05 are considered to be members of the Centaur class \citep[][]{Gladman2008} whereas Jupiter family comets have 3$>T_J>$2\citep[][]{Duncan2004}.
+The gas giant Jupiter is the dominant gravitational perturbing body affecting the dynamical transfer of Solar System comets from the outer Solar System's trans-Neptunian disk beyond the orbit of Neptune into the inner reaches of the Solar System \citep[recently described in][]{Dones2015}.
+The vast majority of comets in transfer from the outer Solar system regions such as the Oort Cloud in the case of long period comets \citep[recently described in][]{Vokrouhlicky2019} or the trans-Neptunian region in the case of short period comets \citep[recently described in][]{Nesvorny2017}.
+Once the comets originating from the trans-Neptunian region randomly walk their way through the outer Solar System and become strongly influenced by close-encounters with Neptune and Uranus, a significant portion are transformed in their orbital configuration into the Centaur group of small bodies.
+The Centaur class is defined as having semi-major axes, $a$, and perihelion, $q$, between 5.2 au, the semi-major axis, $a_J$ of Jupiter, and 30 au, the semi-major axis of Neptune, $a_N$, \citep[][]{Jewitt2009}.
+An additional quantity used to define the small bodies in the inner-Solar system is the Tisserand parameter with respect to Jupiter, $T_J$, defined as~ ~where $e$ is the eccentricity of the body and $i$ is the inclination. $T_J$ can be used as a rough indication of how much an object is influenced by the gravitational perturbations of Jupiter \citep[][]{Murray1999}.
+Centaurs are objects that generally have $T_j>$3.05 \citep[][]{Gladman2008} whereas Jupiter family comets have 3$>T_J>$2\citep[][]{Duncan2004}.
+However, we note that the $T_j>$3.05 boundary does not strictly define objects as Centaurs as there can be non-Centaur objects with $T_j>$3.05.